Engagement and Communication

 Steps

-Invite. - Search for the person you want to add.
+Chat. - Open the public group you want to view.

 Notes